ASIC's new era of regulation – the bottom line

 ASIC Chairman James Shipton recently addressed the Australian Financial Review Banking and Wealth Summit and the ASIC Annual Forum in Sydney last week about "fairness" in the financial services industry and ASIC's new regulatory approaches, including enforcement and supervisory initiatives.

 New ASIC Deputy Chair Daniel Crennan QC, tasked with leading the new Office of Enforcement, has also spoken about ASIC's new "why not litigate" stance.

 So, what does ASIC's new strategic direction really mean and how will the "efficiently, honestly and fairly" standard influence its "why not litigate" approach?
-Partner Brit Ibanez takes an in depth look at what this means for stakeholders in the funds management and financial services sectors and explains the bottom line.
+Special counsel Selina Nutley takes an in depth look at what this means for stakeholders in the funds management and financial services sectors and explains the bottom line.

 The fairness imperative

 We have previously written in Financial Services Thinking about the "efficiently, honestly and fairly" standard required of financial services licensees.
 What "efficiently, honestly and fairly" looks like could well differ depending on the nature of your financial services business, particularly for businesses with wholesale rather than retail customers.